tikhonova/Gaussian_Binomial_distribution_package/README.txt

-Heyo, this is my first package :3
+This is my first python package introducing some code for Gaussian and Binomial distributions.